 Winnie the Pooh

 Pooh Bear was made for a first-birthday theme.
 The books themselves serve as easy, functional decor, while these precious art prints can be hung in the birthday boy or girl’s room afterward.
-Of course, there’s always Winnie the Pooh balloons, customized name banners, cake toppers, onesies, and even a honey pot piñata.
+Of course, there’s always Winnie the Pooh balloons, customized name banners, cake toppers, onesies.

 Very Hungry Caterpillar

 One of the difficulties of choosing a theme for the first birthday is that 1-year-olds don’t really have interests yet.
 But books provide the perfect theme with a dose of nostalgia.
-You could gift your child this Hungry Caterpillar plush toy to entertain them festively during the party or have a reading of the classic book.
+Entertain kids during the party with reading of the classic book.
 This lantern decoration will serve as the perfect backdrop, while these leaf-shaped serving trays will add some fun to your snack display.
-There’s even a pack of Very Hungry Caterpillar–themed paper plates, cups, napkins, and a banner.
+Decorate festively with Very Hungry Caterpillar–themed paper plates, cups, napkins, or tablecloth.
 And don’t forget the invites!

 Where the Wild Things Are